fbq('track', 'ViewContent');

 HERE's a link to the Brain Pop Martin Luther King Free movie!

-A lesser-known holiday: Friday January 9th is National Static Electricity Day.
-It's handy that it lands when the air is so dry, since it gives us plenty of opportunities to explore static electricity!
+A lesser-known holiday: January 9th is National Static Electricity Day.
+It's handy that it lands when the air is so dry since it gives us plenty of opportunities to explore static electricity!
 (I suspect that was intentional, but I know nothing about how National Static Electricity Day came to be!)

 Speaking of electricity, did you realize Ben Franklin's birthday is January 17th?
 Now he's an interesting guy!